-- ${\tt 2~An~\it end-program-stmt,~end-function-stmt,~end-subroutine-stmt,~end-module-stmt,~or~\it end-block-data-stmt}$ - 3 is an END statement.
-Each program unit, module subprogram, and internal subprogram shall have - 4 exactly one END statement.
-The end-program-stmt, end-function-stmt, and end-subroutine-stmt state- - 5 ments are executable, and may be branch target statements (8.2).
-Executing an end-program-stmt causes - 6 normal termination of execution of the program.
-Executing an end-function-stmt or end-subroutine-stmt

-- 1 is equivalent to executing a return-stmt with no scalar-int-expr. - 2 The end-module-stmt and end-block-data-stmt statements are nonexecutable.
+- 2 An end-program-stmt, end-function-stmt, end-subroutine-stmt, end-sep-subprogram-stmt, end-module- - 3 stmt, end-submodule-stmt, or end-block-data-stmt is an END statement.
+Each program unit, module - 4 subprogram, and internal subprogram shall have exactly one END statement.
+The end-program-stmt, - 5 end-function-stmt, end-subroutine-stmt, and end-sep-subprogram-stmt statements are executable, and - 6 may be branch target statements (8.2).
+Executing an end-program-stmt causes normal termination of - execution of the program.
+Executing an end-function-stmt, end-subroutine-stmt, or end-sep-subprogram- - 8 stmt is equivalent to executing a return-stmt with no scalar-int-expr. - 9 The end-module-stmt, end-submodule-stmt, and end-block-data-stmt statements are nonexecutable.

-3 2.3.4 Execution sequence
+10 2.3.4 Execution sequence

-- 4 If a program contains a Fortran main program, execution of the program begins with the first executable - 5 construct of the main program.
-The execution of a main program or subprogram involves execution of - 6 the executable constructs within its scoping unit.
-When a procedure is invoked, execution begins with - 7 the first executable construct appearing after the invoked entry point.
-With the following exceptions, - 8 the effect of execution is as if the executable constructs are executed in the order in which they appear - 9 in the main program or subprogram until a STOP, RETURN, or END statement is executed.
-The - 10 exceptions are the following:
+- 11 If a program contains a Fortran main program, execution of the program begins with the first executable - 12 construct of the main program.
+The execution of a main program or subprogram involves execution of - 13 the executable constructs within its scoping unit.
+When a procedure is invoked, execution begins with - 14 the first executable construct appearing after the invoked entry point.
+With the following exceptions, - 15 the effect of execution is as if the executable constructs are executed in the order in which they appear - 16 in the main program or subprogram until a STOP, RETURN, or END statement is executed.
+The - 17 exceptions are the following:

 - (1) Execution of a branching statement (8.2) changes the execution sequence.
 These statements explicitly specify a new starting place for the execution sequence. - (2) CASE constructs, DO constructs, IF constructs, and SELECT TYPE constructs contain an internal statement structure and execution of these constructs involves implicit internal branching.
-See Section 8 for the detailed semantics of each of these constructs. - (3) END=, ERR=, and EOR= specifiers may result in a branch. - (4) Alternate returns may result in a branch. - 18 Internal subprograms may precede the END statement of a main program or a subprogram.
-The - 19 execution sequence excludes all such definitions. - 20 Normal termination of execution of the program occurs if a STOP statement or end-program-stmt is - 21 executed.
-Normal termination of execution of a program also may occur during execution of a procedure - 22 defined by a companion processor (C International Standard 5.1.2.2.3 and 7.20.4.3).
-If normal termina- - 23 tion of execution occurs within a Fortran program unit and the program incorporates procedures defined - 24 by a companion processor, the process of execution termination shall include the effect of executing the - 25 C exit() function (C International Standard 7.20.4.3).
+See Section 8 for the detailed semantics of each of these constructs. - (3) END=, ERR=, and EOR= specifiers may result in a branch. - (4) Alternate returns may result in a branch. - 25 Internal subprograms may precede the END statement of a main program or a subprogram.
+The execution sequence excludes all such definitions.

+- Normal termination of execution of the program occurs if a STOP statement or end-program-stmt is - 2 executed.
+Normal termination of execution of a program also may occur during execution of a procedure - 3 defined by a companion processor (C International Standard 5.1.2.2.3 and 7.20.4.3).
+If normal termina- - 4 tion of execution occurs within a Fortran program unit and the program incorporates procedures defined - 5 by a companion processor, the process of execution termination shall include the effect of executing the - 6 C exit() function (C International Standard 7.20.4.3).

-26 2.4 Data concepts
+2.4 Data concepts

-- 27 Nonexecutable statements are used to specify the characteristics of the data environment.
-This includes - 28 typing variables, declaring arrays, and defining new types.
+- 8 Nonexecutable statements are used to specify the characteristics of the data environment.
+This includes - 9 typing variables, declaring arrays, and defining new types.

-29 2.4.1 Type
+10 2.4.1 Type

-- 30 A type is a named category of data that is characterized by a set of values, a syntax for denoting - 31 these values, and a set of operations that interpret and manipulate the values.
-This central concept is - $\frac{32}{6}$ described in $\frac{4.1}{6}$. - 33 A type may be parameterized, in which case the set of data values, the syntax for denoting them, and - 34 the set of operations depend on the values of one or more parameters.
-Such a parameter is called a type - 35 parameter (4.2). - 36 There are two categories of types: intrinsic types and derived types.
+- 11 A type is a named category of data that is characterized by a set of values, a syntax for denoting - 12 these values, and a set of operations that interpret and manipulate the values.
+This central concept is - 13 described in 4.1. - 14 A type may be parameterized, in which case the set of data values, the syntax for denoting them, and - 15 the set of operations depend on the values of one or more parameters.
+Such a parameter is called a type - 16 parameter (4.2). - 17 There are two categories of types: intrinsic types and derived types.

-37 2.4.1.1 Intrinsic type
+18 2.4.1.1 Intrinsic type